1. Jacksonville Jaguars Select-Trevor Lawrence-QB-Clemson University

 6. Miami Dolphins (Via Eagles) Select-Kyle PItts-TE-University of Florida

 The Dolphins need a play-making wide receiver for Tua Tagovailoa to throw to and luckily for them the most physically gifted offensive weapon in the draft falls right into their lap in Kyle Pitts.
 Now he's categorized as a tight end but he brings so much more to the table as an overall prospect than any tight end ever could.
 He can play wide receiver better than any in this draft outside of Chase and offers Miami the ability to create mismatches all over the field.

 7. Detroit Lions Select-Ja'Marr Chase-WR-Louisiana State University

 The Lions need to give Jared Goff an elite level receiving target in order to even have a chance in the NFC North and Ja'marr Chase is a surefire perennial pro bowler at the receiver position.
 He'll give the Lions a potent offense at all three levels of the field and will be Goff's #1 target on Day 1.

 8. Carolina Panthers select-Rashawn Slater-OT-Northwestern University

-The Panthers stay put in this draft and grab one of the most versatile offensive lineman in the draft in Rashawn Slater.
+The Panthers stayed put in this draft and grabbed one of the most versatile offensive lineman in the draft in Rashawn Slater.
 Slater can play guard or tackle at an elite level and will give quarterback Sam Darnold a very comfortable pocket either in the middle or one the outside and we can finally see what Sam Darnold has when he's not getting mauled by defenders.